ICERS 2026, 1st - 3rd July 2026, Zagreb, Croatia

 Full papers will be published after a double-blind review process.
 All accepted papers (up to 8 pages) will be published in conference proceedings.
 Presentation of the accepted papers is possible in person (Zagreb, Croatia).

-Submission of abstracts will soon be possible through the online form.
+Submission of abstracts is possible through the online form.

-Registration for conference participation will soon be available through the online form.
+Registration for conference participation is available through the online form.

 For any other questions and information contact us via mail: icers@geof.unizg.hr